 Is Montmartre Worth Visiting?

 I definitely recommend it!
-It’s a charismatic area of Paris, and I made a point to visit Montmartre on my first visit to Paris – and I’ve been back many times since.
+It’s a charismatic area of Paris.
+I made a point to visit Montmartre on my first visit to Paris – and I’ve been back many times since.
 I think it’s one of the most romantic things to do in Paris for couples – but I’ve also really enjoyed it with friends and when travelling in Paris solo.
+Montmartre is for everyone!

 A big part of the appeal of Montmartre is its cultural story; the role it has played in Paris’s history.
 Between 1872 and 1914, it was the beating heart of the Belle Époque, the golden age of art and innovation in Paris and across Europe.
 It was a bohemian hotspot and many artists, writers and performers lived and/or worked in Montmartre, where the rents were low.
 Among them were Claude Monet, Pierre-Auguste Renoir, Edgar Degas, Henri de Toulouse-Lautrec, Pablo Picasso and Vincent van Gogh.